Skip to main content

 How to Make a Bequest

-• writing a letter to the National Portrait Gallery advising of your intention to make a bequest;
+• Write a letter to the National Portrait Gallery advising your intention;

-• provide a confirming letter from your solicitor.
+• Provide a letter of confirmation from your solicitor.

 King Edward Terrace, Parkes